 - Designed for limited mobility, seniors, the disabled; Simple to clean for assisted living caregivers

-- Ships pre-assembled; Includes molded plastic seat with bottomless splash guard to direct waste into toilet; Seat height adjusts 18 to 23 inches; Overall width 21 in; Width between arms 18"
+- Ships pre-assembled; Includes molded plastic seat with bottomless splash guard to direct waste into toilet; Made in the USA

 This toilet riser doubles as a safety frame, not connecting to the toilet seat directly.

 Pros: This elevated seat can tolerate up to a 300-lb weight capacity.
 It is easily placed over the toilet seat rather than clipped on, so in many cases the individual doesn’t have to worry about measuring the toilet bowl.
 The elevation is adjustable between 18 and 23 inches and the sturdy rubber stubs keep the seat firmly planted to a tile surface.
 The frame comes with grab bars which provides assistance for folks with limited thigh strength and core stabilization.

 Cons: Because the seat is not directly attached to the toilet, it can still tip if a person is leaning too harshly from a neutral position.
 Individuals need to measure the surrounding area of the toilet to make sure the frame will fit around the entire toilet rather than just the bowl.